biscuitboost/yourbanger-fe/src/data/post/mothers-day-gift-ideas.md

 - **You appreciate her sacrifices** (specifically, not vaguely)
 - **You want her in your life** (not out of obligation)

 A [custom song](/) does all three.
-It takes 2 minutes, costs $1.40, and requires you to actually think about what she means to you.
+It takes 2 minutes, costs from $1.20, and requires you to actually think about what she means to you.

 She'll cry.
 She'll play it for everyone.
 She'll remember this Mother's Day.